 - Other: NFC (excluding US model)

-Motorola Moto G7 – Design
+Motorola Moto G7 – what’s the design like

 When polished, its curved sides make for a pleasingly clean, well-made and attractive-looking handset, with an equally shiny colour-matched metal frame running around the edge.